Blakley/Transcriber/README.md

 ## Dependencies

-Have ffmpeg installed on your system
-Install the following using `pip`
+Have both ffmpeg and pip installed on your system then install the following using pip
 ```
 $ pip install pydub
 $ pip install ffmpeg